Mary Boone

 Mary Boone (born 1952) is an American art dealer and collector.
 As the owner and director of the Mary Boone Gallery, she played an important role in the New York art market of the 1980s.
 Her first two artists, Julian Schnabel and David Salle, became internationally known, and, in 1982, she was featured in a cover story on New York magazine tagged: "The New Queen of the Art Scene".

-Boone is credited with championing and fostering dozens of contemporary artists including Eric Fischl, Ai Wei Wei, Barbara Kruger, Laurie Simmons, Peter Halley, Ross Bleckner, and Jean-Michel Basquiat.
+Boone is credited with championing and fostering dozens of contemporary artists including Eric Fischl, Ai Weiwei, Barbara Kruger, Laurie Simmons, Peter Halley, Ross Bleckner, and Jean-Michel Basquiat.
 Originally based in SoHo, Boone operated two galleries, one on Fifth Avenue, the other in Chelsea.
 Following her 2019 conviction for tax evasion, she indicated the intention to close both galleries.
-In 2025, Boone returned to the exhibition floor to curate an exhibition with Dominique Levy featuring many members of her original 1980's roster.
-Responding to the question of where things were headed next, she told Artnet that, “at 73, I don’t really plan ahead in the same way that I did when I was young.
-I just wanna do what’s fun for me.”

 Early life and education

 Boone moved to New York City at the age of 19 from Erie, Pennsylvania.
 Her parents were working class Egyptian immigrants.
 She studied art history at Rhode Island School of Design and received her BFA in sculpture in 1973.
 Boone met sculptor Lynda Benglis at Hunter College and the artist introduced her to the director of Bykert Gallery, Klaus Kertess, where she would eventually work.